Christinaliang/cancer-cell-semantic-segmentation/README.md

 (This is my environment, but others may also work)
 # Model
-The idea of the first model is from [Learning Deconvolution Network for Semantic Segmentation](https://arxiv.org/abs/1505.04366/).
-However, fully connected layers as well as some other layers are dropped in my model.
+The idea of this model is from [Learning Deconvolution Network for Semantic Segmentation](https://arxiv.org/abs/1505.04366/).
+Unlike the original model, fully connected layers as well as some other layers are dropped in my **DeConvNet**.

-Network configuration:
+**DeConvNet** configuration:

 | Layer | ![](https://latex.codecogs.com/gif.latex?C%5Ctimes%20H%5Ctimes%20W) | Activations | Weights |
 | ------------- |:-------------:| -----:| -----:|